alycaito/portfolio/README.md

 1) Streamline the design - cutting down on unneccessary clutter
 2) Make the message that growth rates dropped because of a drought more obvious

 In my wireframes (see below), I tried to make the X-axis easier to read and eliminated all the grid lines.
 I decided to make the GDP line gray since it seems the original designers wanted Agriculture and Food Crops to be the focal point of the visualization (as evidenced by the original title).
 I also removed the red bar, which was highlighted a survey period that had little to do with the message of the graph.
-Instead, I highlighted the period of drought that was mentioned in the text of the report.
+Instead, I highlighted the period of drought that was mentioned in the text of the report (dates were mentioned in report text, and were not on original visualization).
 Since the point of the visualization was to depict how growth rates changed over time, especially after the drought, I reworked the title into something more informative and engaging.

 ![](https://alycaito.github.io/portfolio/Chart_redesign1.PNG)
 ![](https://alycaito.github.io/portfolio/Chart_redesign2.PNG)